nluka/PrimeNumberAPI/README.md

 # primeNumberApi
-A simple API for prime numbers.
+A simple web API for prime numbers.